Frequently Asked Questions

 When do you have open houses or tours?

 We think it’s very important that you take a tour before deciding if a school is right for you.
 We offer Open Houses in January and August, and a tour visits can be arranged any time.

 Let us know you’d like to arrange a visit!
 Your children are very welcome to come with you when you visit.

 What if my child turns 18 months in December?
 Can we apply then?

 Our policy is that children must be within the age range as of Sept 1st.
-In Dec, your child will be months older, but so is the entire class will also be months older.
+In December, your child will be months older, but the entire class will also be months older.